farrosfr/farrosfr-site/src/content/blog/a-practical-guide-to-understanding-and-mitigating-sqli/index.md

 INSERT INTO users (username, password) VALUES ('testuser', 'testpassword');
 ```

-2. Replace Database Credentials: Update the mysqli connection code in the PHP script:
+### 2. Replace Database Credentials: Update the mysqli connection code in the PHP script

 ``` sql
 $connection = new mysqli('localhost', 'root', 'your password', 'testdb');
 ```

-3. Run a Local PHP Server: Save the file as login.php and start a PHP server in the directory where it is saved:
+### 3. Run a Local PHP Server: Save the file as login.php and start a PHP server in the directory where it is saved

 ``` bash
 php -S localhost:8000
 ```

-4. Access the Application in a Browser: Open a browser and go to [http://localhost:8000/login.php.](http://localhost:8000/login.php.)
+### 4. Access the Application in a Browser: Open a browser and go to [http://localhost:8000/login.php.](http://localhost:8000/login.php.)

-5. Test the Login:
+### 5. Test the Login

-*   Enter the username testuser and password testpassword to log in successfully.
+- Enter the username testuser and password testpassword to log in successfully.
-*   Try invalid credentials to see the error message.
+- Try invalid credentials to see the error message.

 ## Conclusion